Why People See Interdimensional Beings: Real Encounters Explained

 heightened awareness of consciousness itself

-Encounters with tall hooded beings are interpreted in several different ways.
+Experiences involving unusual beings or presences are interpreted in many different ways.

 observers